terraindata/terrain/README.md

 - `[SmallerApp]Store.tsx`: the Store that defines that app's default state and its reducers
 - `[SmallerApp || CategoryOfFunctions]Reducers.tsx`: defines reducers relating to a common function in that smaller app.
     If the smaller app doesn't have many different actions, there may be just one reducers file.

+### midway

+Contains the code for midway, which acts as Terraformer's middlewear.

+### midway/src

+Contains the source code for midway

+### midway/src/app

+Contains App.ts, Router.ts, route handlers and other app-related sources.
+Each route handler is in its own directory.

+### midway/src/database

+Contains database-specific implementations of various interfaces, such as the TastyORM and the /query route handler.

+### midway/src/tasty

+Contains the TastyORM, a simple ORM used to abstract database queries from the specific database beign queried.
+Used to store and retrieve terraformer state data.

+### midway/test

+Contains unit tests for Midway. test's directory structure mirrors that of midway/src.
+Unit tests for a particular file in midway/src will be found in the same location in midway/test.
+Test files must be suffixed with 'Tests' in order to be run by jest.

 ## Packages and Imports